RossKeddy/Red-Teaming/README.md

 ### Ross Keddy's Notes

-Welcome to a repository of notes for OSCP studying.
+Welcome to a repository of notes for CTFs, PNPT, CPTS, OSCP.